Texas Rangers (baseball): 2020–present

 As in 1994, the Rangers changed their uniforms upon moving to a new ballpark, this time in Globe Life Field.
 The home white uniforms now featured a script "Rangers" wordmark in blue with white and red trim, and letters were blue with white trim and red drop shadows.
 As with the previous white uniform, this set is worn with either blue or red accessories.
 The road gray, red alternate, and blue alternate uniform remained mostly the same except for the updated letters and the addition of drop shadows.
 On the red alternate uniform, a blue-brimmed red cap with "TX" in front of a red Texas map in front was added as an alternate to the all-red cap.
 Also new was a powder blue alternate, featuring the "Rangers" script in white with royal blue trim and red drop shadows, and is paired with a powder blue cap with royal blue brim emblazoned with a white "T" on a red drop shadow.
 Unlike the other uniforms, the powder blue alternate does not have a corresponding batting helmet; instead, the royal blue batting helmet was used.

 In 2023, due to MLB and Nike's new four-uniform plus City Connect limit, the Rangers' red uniform was retired.
 However, the red equipment worn with the uniform were retained for select home games.
 The red "TX" cap, last worn on a regular basis in 2021, was also officially retired.
 Also that year, the Rangers unveiled their City Connect uniform.
 The cream and midnight blue uniform featured a mythical-like creature titled a Peagle, which represents the metro area's two minor league baseball teams before the arrival of the team, the Fort Worth Panthers and the Dallas Eagles.
 Along with the Peagle, the uniform also features a typographic "TX" on the hat and across the chest, as this is similar to the uniform of the Eagles.
 The City Connect uniform was met with mixed reception, with most criticism stemming from fans who disliked the uniform's design.

+The Rangers' second City Connect uniform, unveiled in 2026, featured a red base with lettering derived from their 1985–1993 road uniforms.
+The shade of red used is derived from the dye produced by the crushed-up cochineal insect.
+The chest featured the Spanish spelling "TEJAS" in red block letters with white trim.
+All-red caps featuring the 1970s "T" logo were paired with this uniform.
+The sleeve and pant piping featured a charro-inspired pattern while a sleeve patch contained a Texas outline inside a papel picado.